thatguyintech/flow-alchemy-hello-world/README.md

-# Hello World with the Flow Javascript SDK and Alchemy Dashboard
+# Hello World with the Flow Javascript SDK and Alchemy

 This is a simple project to show you how to configure your Flow JS SDK project to have metrics and api calls tracked on the Alchemy dashboard.